Comparative Economic Thought

 Taught In English

-Students enrolled in this course cannot enroll in EC207 Irish Economic History.
+Students may not take this course if taking EC207 Irish Economic Thought

 Recommended U.S. Semester Credits2

 Recommended U.S. Quarter Units3

 OverviewThe course examines differing schools of thought in modern economics through a comparative framework.
 The historical development of each of the schools is covered.

 Courses and course hours of instruction are subject to change.

 Credits earned vary according to the policies of the students' home institutions.
 According to ISA policy and possible visa requirements, students must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.

 ECTS (European Credit Transfer and Accumulation System) credits are converted to semester credits/quarter units differently among U.S. universities.
 Students should confirm the conversion scale used at their home university when determining credit transfer.